-Bluecrest Wellness makes high-quality comprehensive health screening a viable option for all employees – not just a perk for the few.
-As a result, programmes of health awareness and screening become a genuine factor in transforming wellbeing and enhancing business performance.
-Bluecrest provides comprehensive screenings (involving more than 50 individual tests) at employer offices as well as 2,000 clinic locations around the UK undertaking nearly 80,000 appointments each year.
+Bluecrest Wellness makes high-quality comprehensive health assessments a viable option for all employees – not just a perk for the few.
+As a result, programmes of health awareness and assessments become a genuine factor in transforming wellbeing and enhancing business performance.
+Bluecrest provides comprehensive assessments (involving more than 50 individual tests) at employer offices as well as 2,000 clinic locations around the UK undertaking nearly 80,000 appointments each year.

-Bluecrest was selected by Capita, the UK’s leading provider of business process management and integrated professional support service solutions, to replace an existing screening provider – but also to transform attitudes, awareness and take-up of health screening benefits.
+Bluecrest was selected by Capita, the UK’s leading provider of business process management and integrated professional support service solutions, to replace an existing health assessment provider – but also to transform attitudes, awareness and take-up of health assessment benefits.

 The Health & Body ‘MOT’ engagement campaign included roadshow events at key locations, giving employees the opportunity to take part in mini-checks and challenges; this was backed up by regular email communications, dedicated campaign web site, competitions and more traditional paper-based collateral in offices.